gabriel-rusu/stock-exchange/README.md

 - [@Mrrrazzz](https://github.com/Mrrrazzz) - Matlab scripts that generates some of the graphics shown in the application.
 - [@the-sergiu](https://github.com/the-sergiu) - interpreting the data received from the Hackathon organiser **London Stock Exchange**.

-## 🎉 Acknowledgments <a name = "acknowledgments"></a>
-- Hat tip to anyone whose code was used
-- Inspiration
-- References